-Most infantile hemangiomas are not serious and require little or no treatment.
+Most infantile hemangiomas are not serious.

 PHACE syndrome may be suspected in infants with large hemangiomas on the face, head, and / or neck.

 PHACE syndrome is an association between large infantile hemangiomas of the face, head and / or neck and developmental defects of the eyes, heart, major arteries and brain.
 The cause of PHACE syndrome is unknown.

 H = Hemangioma

 A = Arterial (This refers to possible abnormal arteries in the brain, neck or chest.)

 C = Cardiac (This refers to possible heart problems or abnormalities of the large blood vessels connected to the heart.)

 E = Eyes (This refers to possible eye or vision issues.)